 Prof. Dr. Goran OBLAKOVIC

 The prizes are eligible to those who complete our online survey, leaving their valid email address.
-The prizes are 2-day Executive Education course ''Leading Teams'' on the 11th and 12th of May 2022 or the book ''Rebel Talent'' by Francesca Gino (Harvard Business School).
+The prizes are 2-day Executive Education course ''Negotiating with difficult people'' on the 21st and 22nd of June 2022 or the book ''Rebel Talent'' by Francesca Gino (Harvard Business School).
 The winners will be chosen by prize draw on 15 April 2022 and will be notified by email.

 As a managing partner at MindForest since July 2002, Nico is in charge of client and stakeholder communications whilst also bearing joint responsibility for the company’s business development.
 Nico has considerable experience in the field of project support and is specializes in internal communication audits.
 Before joining MindForest, he was co-founder with a group of national and international participants of “Venture & Capital Management” (VCM), a venture capital company active in the field of new technologies and life science.
 From 1995 to 2000 Nico was in charge of MbS a communication consulting agency that was the market leader in the ’90s.
 As a winner of innumerable international awards, MbS was one of the most reputable consulting agencies in the whole Saar-Lor-Lux area.
 Nico graduated in human science.

 Dr. Dino Dogan

 Dr. Dino Dogan is an experienced executive and a professor of Management at the Luxembourg School of Business.
 He has extensive experience in the telecommunications and media sectors.